markedphillips/all-crypto-whitepapers/README.md

 This project was inspired by https://github.com/a-r-d/all-crypto-whitepapers, but instead of looping through a csv which had the name of the coin and link to the associated paper, I was super lazy.
 The idea of hunting for actual links to whitepaper pdfs was actually the point for a machine.

 So this repo points towards a site purporting to have all the whitepapers, it crawls the site and traverses ALL the links, when it finds a whitepaper it saves it, otherwise it throws away the html file or whatever it is.
 The included code took about 28 hours on a 100MB/s connection crawling to search through 2419 whitepaper descriptions finally collecting 272 papers.
 The papers are included here so you don't have to do the same work.
+This is by far the largest collection of whitepapers easilly accesible via git clone https://github.com/markedphillips/all-crypto-whitepapers.

 ### Todo